 Hell, the deletion of the drag racing made 100% completion Unwinnable by Mistake, as the player could only achieve 98.2%.
 Sony admitted they were trying to get the game out in time for the holiday rush, and offered a bug-free version with 100% completion available.
 The drag racing was still omitted however.

-First Person Snapshooter: The fourth and fifth games let you take a picture, can be a still or in the track, and save it to a USB drive.
+First Person Snapshooter: Starting from the fourth game, the series lets you take a picture, can be a still or in the track, and save it to a USB drive.

 Game-Breaking Bug: The Japanese and the early American copies of 2 has some bugs in it, but the most notorious one was that, if you filled the Maximum Speed Attack leaderboards (maximum is 8) and finished a ninth maximum speed trial, it would destroy some garage information.
 US players could contact SCEA for a replacement copy, while the PAL version fixed it from start.